baidu/puck/README.md

 Puck includes a two-layered architectural design for inverted indices and a multi-level quantization on the dataset.
 If the memory is going to be a bottleneck, Puck could resolve your problems.
 Tinker is an efficient approache for smaller dataset(like 10M, 100M), which has better performance than Nmslib in big-ann-benchmarks.
-The relationships among similarity points are well thought out, Tinker need more memory to save these.
-Thinker cost more memory then Puck, but has better performace than Puck.
-If you want a better searching performance and need not concerned about memory used, Tinker is a better choiese.
+The relationships among similarity points are well thought out, Tinker needs more memory to save these.
+Thinker costs more memory then Puck, but has better performace than Puck.
+If you want a better searching performance and are not concerned about memory used, Tinker is a better choice.

 ## Introduction